Loading...

 Physical Activity

-Engage in light physical activity like a short walk after meals, which can help lower blood sugar levels.
+Engage in light physical activity, like a short walk, after eating.
+This can help your body use the glucose more effectively.

 Mindful Eating